 Many recipes save adding the salt for the final step, after the food is fully cooked.
 Do you toss in all the salt before giving it a taste?
 Everyone's preferences for salt are different, and as you decrease your sodium intake, it's likely that your taste buds will be happier with much less.
 Try adding half the salt suggested by the recipe, and then taste the food.
 You may find that extra salt isn’t necessary.

-Sometimes the reason you don’t like a food is simply because it hasn’t been prepared correctly.
-Fish can easily over bake and become tough, roasted vegetables can cook unevenly, and cakes using fruit purees in place of fat or alternative flours can dry out.
+Sometimes the reason you don’t like a food is simply because it has been prepared incorrectly.
+Fish can easily overbake and become tough, roasted vegetables can cook unevenly, and cakes using fruit purees in place of fat or alternative flours can dry out.
 By getting to know your oven, you can work around these obstacles to make healthy foods that taste delicious.
 Calibrate your oven temperature and identify hot spots that tend to overcook food.
 You can learn to lower temperatures when necessary and rotate pans to always get the best results.

 You don't weigh and measure